Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-The delivery manager accesses <i><code>"Configure Delivery Zones"</code></i> dashboard through the system's web interface and views current delivery zone boundaries.
-They analyze coverage data and traffic patterns for each zone based on an <b>AI-driven report</b> provided by the DelliveryForecastService .
-Based on this analysis, they adjust zone boundaries, update delivery fees, and modify service areas.
+The delivery manager accesses <i><code>"Configure Delivery Zones"</code></i> dashboard through the system's web interface and views current <b>delivery zone</b> boundaries.
+They analyze coverage data and traffic patterns for each zone based on an <b>AI-driven report</b> provided by the
+<b>DeliveryForecastService</b> .
+Based on this
+analysis, they adjust zone boundaries, update delivery fees, and modify service areas.
 The system validates the changes for gaps and overlaps.
 After manager confirmation, the system updates the zone configurations and logs all changes.